-Review of operations
+Review of Operations

-Specialty Fashion Group continues to operate within the women's fashion retail sector in Australia, New Zealand, USA and South Africa through Millers, Katies, Crossroads, Autograph, and City Chic.
-The Group continues to grow its footprint into the mature, value segment of the specialty fashion market through the Rivers brand.
+Specialty Fashion Group continues to operate within the fashion retail sector in Australia, New Zealand, USA and South Africa through Millers, Katies, Crossroads, Autograph, City Chic and Rivers.

-The Group has one of the largest predominately women's customer communities in Australasia with over 8.6 million members, and can reach over 4.4 million members through email.
-The Group's customers are very loyal, with member sales representing over 87% of sales in relation to Millers, Katies, Crossroads, Autograph and City Chic.
-The Rivers membership base is growing rapidly and has increased by 56% in the second half of FY2015.
-The total physical store portfolio comprised 1,086 at 30 June 2015 (2014: 1,095).
-29 new stores were opened during the year, which include City Chic's entrance into the USA through the opening of seven stores in California.
+The Group has one of the largest predominantly women's customer communities in Australasia with over 8.0 million members, and can reach over 5.2 million members through email.
+The Group's customers are very loyal, with member sales representing over 85% of sales.
+The total physical store portfolio comprised 1,092 sites (2015: 1,086) including the 14 concession locations in Myer at 30 June 2016, and the brands' products are also available through seven online stores.
+In addition, City Chic's products are also available in the USA and the UK through Nordstrom, Macy's and Evans.